Kaelmur/KaelMur/README.md

 ### Hi there! 👋

-Right now learning NextJs! 😉
+Right now working with React and Nextjs.

 <!--